How to Plant and Grow Broccoli Rabe (Rapini)

 A close up horizontal image of a saucepan filled with freshly harvested rapini.

-Drain, then place them in freezer-proof containers and store in the freezer, where it will keep for up to 12 months.
+Drain, then place in freezer-proof containers and store in the freezer, where it will keep for up to 12 months.

 To learn more, find tips on pressure canning at our sister site, Foodal.

-Recipes and Cooking Ideas
+Cooking Ideas

 In addition to being used in Italian and Chinese cuisine, this green is a staple in traditional Spanish and Galician cuisine as well, such as in the soup caldo Gallego.